Multi-state OSOW permit calculator

 - Everything in Solo, plus:

-- Shared team calculation quota
+- Shared team calculation pool

 - 3 user seats (admin + 2)